DePayFi/public-documentation/docs/payments/integrations/link.md

 Set the percentage of the applied discount and select the condition that needs to be met in order to apply the discount.

+- Select **"Enters Code"** as condition in order to apply the discount for customers entering the provided discount code.

 - Select **"Owns Token"** as condition in order to apply the discount to customers owning the selected token.

 - Select **"Owns NFT"** as condition in order to apply the discount to customers owning the selected NFT.